uss-hopper/archive-react-spinup/README.md

     "redux-thunk": "^2.3.0",
     "yup": "^0.27.0"
 ```

-3. run `rm -rf node_modules package-lock.json` in the /app directory
+3. Run `rm -rf node_modules package-lock.json` in the /app directory.
-4. run `npm install` in the /app directory
+4. Run `npm install` in the /app directory.
-5. delete every file in `app/src`
+5. Delete every file in `app/src`.
-6. create a new file called `app/src/index.js` and add the content below
+6. Create a new file called `app/src/index.js` and add the content below.
 ```
 import React from 'react';
 import ReactDOM from 'react-dom'